Here’s how to access treatment for mental health and substance use disorders.

 These are all serious conditions that deserve immediate treatment.
 Care is available for everyone, and having a health plan makes that care even more affordable and accessible.
 A health plan must cover outpatient diagnosis and treatment, inpatient hospital services, partial hospitalization, diagnosis, outpatient services, and prescription drugs (if your health plan covers prescriptions), with the same terms as any other medical condition.

 A California law signed in 2021, requires that when you see a mental health or substance abuse health professional, you’re offered a return appointment within 10 business days.
 This new law also applies to your health care provider referring you — that referral appointment must be scheduled within 10 business days.
-The new law goes into effect in July 2022.
+The new law went into effect in July 2022.

 Start Your Path to Treatment